Maalshekto/kubeform/README.md

 ### SSH Configuration

-A custom SSH configuration file (`terraform_ssh_config_"CLUSTERNAME"`) is generated to simplify access to the bastion host, control-plane, and worker nodes.
+Custom SSH configuration files are generated for each cluster in the `~/.ssh/terraform/` directory to simplify access to the bastion host, control-planes, and worker nodes.
 The configuration uses the bastion host as a proxy to access the internal machines.

 1.  **Locate the SSH Config File**: